 I have property that is in the Suquamish Police Evidence; how do I get it back?

 This will vary from case to case.
 If the property is taken for safekeeping, then you just need to call and schedule an appointment to pick your items up.
-Very few people have access to the evidence room, so we need some time to complete the correct paperwork, and have the officers who are assigned as evidence custodians get an opportunity to address your request.
-If your item was taken as evidence in a pending criminal matter, it will take longer.
-The Prosecutor or Prosecutors (some cases have impacts in both Tribal and State Courts, or Tribal and Federal Courts) as well as the defense attorneys need a chance to review the impact of your request, and in some cases, the matter has to be scheduled for a court hearing before a judge.
+If your item was taken as evidence in a pending criminal matter, it may take longer.
 If you are a suspect, you need to work through your attorney regarding any items taken as evidence.

 I have lots of prescription medications at my house; do you ever do “drug take backs”?

 Yes!
 We have one of the most successful program in the County.
 We actually have a permanent “Drug Take Back” box in our lobby for that purpose, so you don’t have to wait for a special date or event; you can stop by whenever the lobby is open, Mon-Fri during regular business hours.
 It is a great idea to get those old prescription drugs out of your house.
 Lots of addicts get prescription drugs from visiting friends and family who have old prescriptions laying around the medicine cabinet.

 I lost my crab pots.
 How do I get them back?